dpaletti/dovado/README.md

 Doing so all the program prompts are automatically answered with each line in input (one line = one answer), open it to see the answers.
 After all the vivado output you should see examples&rsquo; WNS (worst negative slack) and LUT (lookup table) percentage utilization

+# Testing

+A recap of test coverage can be read by:

+    cd html_cov/
+    firefox index.html

+if you do not have firefox installed any other browser will do.
+In order to run tests:

+    cd ..
+    poetry run pytest

+All tests will be ran and their respective outcome shown.
+The coverage in file above will be updated with the latest run.
+Tests are managed through pytest which is used as a testing library and as a test runner.
+Hypothesis is a library used for property based testing.
+Functions which call Vivado are mocked through monkeypatch (from pytest).